lawrennd/snippets/_information-game/includes/emergent-observables.md

 \notes{The emergence of off-diagonal terms in the Fisher matrix represents a fundamental shift in the system's structure.
 What began as a collection of independent observables becomes a network of interacting elements, where the behavior of one variable influences and is influenced by others.}

 \notes{This marks the emergence of interaction structure: some observables modulate or constrain others.
-These interactions are not imposed externally but arise internally from the unfolding of the geometry.}

-\notes{This is a key insight: the system's structure is not predetermined but emerges dynamically from the information geometry.
-The patterns of interaction are discovered by the system itself as it evolves, rather than being imposed from outside.}

-\notes{We interpret this as the emergence of locality: the system partitions itself into subsystems that interact through structured, limited coupling.
+These interactions are not imposed externally but arise internally from the unfolding of the geometry.
+We interpret this as the emergence of locality: the system partitions itself into subsystems that interact through structured, limited coupling.
 The strength and pattern of off-diagonal elements defines the information-theoretic adjacency between variables — a kind of proto-metric on the space of observables.}

-\notes{The concept of locality here is information-theoretic rather than spatial.
+\notes{This concept of locality is information-theoretic rather than spatial.
 Two variables are considered "local" to each other if they are strongly coupled in the Fisher matrix, meaning they carry significant mutual information.
 This creates a natural notion of distance in the space of observables, where "close" variables are those with strong statistical dependencies.}

 \notes{In this sense, the system generates its own notion of local neighborhoods in information space.
 Two variables are local to each other if they are strongly coupled (large $|G_{ij}|$), and distant if nearly independent (small $|G_{ij}|$).
 The Fisher matrix thus encodes not only curvature, but also a dynamical topology: the geometry of interactions.}